No Data State

 This distinction helps you tell the difference between:

-• Alerts that fire because conditions are met
+- Alerts that fire when conditions meet thresholds

 When to review no-data settings

-Review no-data behavior regularly to ensure it still matches how your systems operate.
+Review no-data settings regularly to ensure they still match how your systems operate.

 Revisit no-data settings when:

-Clear no-data configuration makes alert behavior predictable, reduces confusion during incidents, and simplifies troubleshooting when data goes missing.
+Clear no-data configuration keeps alert behavior predictable, reduces confusion during incidents, and simplifies troubleshooting when data goes missing.
+Think of no-data handling as deciding how the alert evaluates missing data, not when the system sends notifications.